ADIRONDACK PEAK FALL COLOR

 We suggest staying at the Adirondack Trail Motel.
 Contact them at (518) 648-5044 for reservations.
 This is a small motel and early registration is highly recommended to get lodging at this location.

 Snowy Mountain Inn - (518) 648-5995

 Meals are the responsibility of the participant and their cost is not included in the registration fee.
 Mark and Chris will organize and provide advice on nearby meal options.

 Getting to the Event

-The two nearest airports are Albany International Airport (ALB) and the Burlington International Airport (BTV).
+The two nearest airports are Albany International Airport (ALB) and the Adirondack Regional Airport (SLK).
 Rental cars are available at both locations.

 Transportation During the Event